mliebelt/ChessTempoViewer/readme.txt

 I have choosen `ctpgn` (for ChessTempo PGN) because there are other plugins out like [Embed Chessboard](http://wordpress.org/plugins/embed-chessboard/) that already use as markup `pgn` (which is the most natural one).
 It may be useful to have both plugins used on the same page or on the same site, so I wanted to use a different tag name.

+= The plugin is not working for me. =

+There is a known problem if you use the theme Twentythirteen.
+See the question at [Stackoverflow](http://wordpress.stackexchange.com/questions/163334/how-to-disable-css-rule-in-twentythirteen-style-css) for details.
+At the end, we have found a fix for that, so that the viewer is displayed correctly on all themes.
+Ensure to go to at least version 0.9.4.

 == Screenshots ==